Pittsburgh Industrial Accident Lawyers

 If you or a loved one has been injured in an industrial accident, you know how devastating and life-altering the experience can be.
 You may feel overwhelmed with medical bills, lost wages due to your injury, and the physical and emotional pain of experiencing a traumatic event.

-At Friday & Cox, we understand what you are going through and are here to help.
+At Friday & Cox LLC, we understand what you are going through and are here to help.
 We have decades of experience handling workers’ compensation claims for industrial accidents, so you can rest assured that your case is in the hands of experienced professionals who have seen it all before.

 Our Pittsburgh industrial accident attorneys will endeavor to win you the compensation you deserve for your injuries, allowing you to focus on getting better without worrying about financial hardship caused by someone else’s negligence.
 Contact us today for more information about how we can help with your claim!